How to keep your office desk clean and tidy

 You can easily make stylish labels to help you keep everything in its rightful place.
 Try labelling all your cables so that you can find the one you need quickly and easily if you want to take your laptop charger with you, for example.
 Labelling each shelf on your letter tray is another good way to stay on top of things.
 Label each shelf according to order of priority so you can see what you need to do at a glance.
 A handheld label printer makes easy work of this task!

 Lastly, take 5 minutes at the end of each workday to tidy up anything that has built up on your desk that day.
-This and the other simple suggestions above make it easy to prevent any clutter and keep your office desk neat and tidy!
+Throw away any unnecessary papers and take coffee cups to the kitchen.
+These small habits, combined with the other suggestions above, will help you maintain a consistently neat and tidy desk.